Skip to main content

 The anti-rebound bar reduces rotation forces on the car seat in a rear-end collision.
 Swedish standard testing -- widely regarded as more stringent than US FMVSS standards -- treats anti-rebound as a meaningful safety feature.
 Most US car seats do not include one.
 The Willow Brook does.

-What it costs: around $700 on Amazon US for the complete system -- stroller and Willow Brook S+ infant car seat.
+Where it sits: a premium price on Amazon US for the complete system -- stroller and Willow Brook S+ infant car seat.

 Get the Britax Willow Brook S+ on Amazon ->